bernie-skipole/indipydriver/docs/source/usage/introduction.rst

 Issues
 ^^^^^^

 The driver also has a method of comunicating Using stdin/stdout which has required some linux/unix specific commands, and which will probably not work on Windows.
 However using IPyServer should work on Windows, but is untested.
-(I don't have a Windows machine.)

-When transmitting or receiving BLOBS the entire BLOB is loaded into memory, which may cause issues if the BLOB is large.
-It is suggested that very large binary objects should be transferred by some other method.